beyzashngz/Food-WebSite/README.md

 <h1>Food WebSite</h1>
-This project was created using Html, Css and Javascropt.
+This project was created using Html, Css and Javascript.
 There are various foods, prices, food reviews.
 You can choose the meals and add them to the cart.
 It has a responsive design.